eigerco/solana-spec/gossip-protocol-spec.md

 - `tvu_quic` - TVU over QUIC protocol
 - `serve_repair_quic` - repair service for QUIC protocol
 - `tpu` - transactions address
-- `tpu_forwards` - address to forward unprocessed replications
+- `tpu_forwards` - address to forward unprocessed transactions
-- `tpu_vote` - address for bank state requests
+- `tpu_vote` - address for sending votes
 - `rpc` - address for JSON-RPC requests
 - `rpc_pubsub` - websocket for JSON-RPC push notifications
-- `serve_repair` - address for send repair requests
+- `serve_repair` - address for sending repair requests
 - `wallclock` - wallclock of the node that generated that message
 - `shred_version` - the shred version node has been configured to use